“Nate?” Harry asked. His voice sounded more controlled more than he actually felt. “What’s going on? Is everything alright?”

 With one final swipe, he got rid of the last vestiges of his life in England and went out his front door one last time just before the cab came to a halt in front of his building.

-The fog had given way to a light drizzle and Nate had stupidly packed up his umbrellas, thinking he wouldn’t need them in sunny California.
+The early morning fog had given way to a light drizzle, and Nate had stupidly packed up his umbrellas, thinking he wouldn’t need them in sunny California.